OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ### Technical Questions

-- How can does the operating system use the principle of **virtualization** to manage the resources of a computer such as the process, memory, and file system?
+- How does the operating system use the principle of **virtualization** to manage the resources of a computer such as the process, memory, and file system?
 How does virtualization influence the way in which I program and use an operating system?
+- Why is the OS so important?
+- What would happen if the OS failed?
+- What would happen if the context switch option in the OS failed?
+- Why is it important to have the Process API in your OS?

 ### Expert Added Content